 Abstract

 The Federal Aviation Administration (FAA) Advisory Circular (AC) 120-80A [1] defines hidden fires as those that are not readily accessible, may be difficult to locate, and challenging to extinguish.
 In-flight fire in the hidden areas can be catastrophic and therefore it must be detected at its earliest stage.
-See [2] for example, for a battery-initiated fire in the overhead space of a Boeing 787.
+For example, the Ethiopian airline experienced a battery-initiated fire that happened in the overhead space of a Boeing-787 and spread along the fuselage for a considerable distance [2].
 Hidden areas in aircraft overhead cabins involve complex geometry, a densely cluttered, highly curved fuselage, and present a great challenge for timely fire detection and suppression.
 In order to provide better guidance to the placement of fire detectors in overhead hidden areas, costly full-scale studies are needed to reveal the heat and smoke transfer behaviour under these conditions.

 In recent years, fire models based on computational fluid dynamics (CFD) have been developed, allowing for simulation of complex fire scenarios.
 One of said fire models is FDS [3], used in design of fire protection systems within civil, aviation and transport industries, as well as in forensic research and modeling outdoor flows and fires.
 FDS uses cartesian meshes and a finite volume method for discretization of the governing fluid flow, heat and mass transport equations.
 Recently, substantial work has been performed in adding to FDS the capability of representing curved surfaces, which do not need to conform to the fluid grid.
 Some target applications of this functionality are fires in aircraft and transport vehicle cabins, curved roofs and atria.
 The key components of this new capability are a cut-cell method [4] for species transport and thermodynamic divergence next to the geometry, and an immersed boundary method [5] coupled with dynamic boundary layer modelling for velocity and thermal boundary layer reconstruction.
 Parallel computations can be performed using hundreds of cores by means of the MPI standard [6].